 Generalized anxiety disorder, also referred to as GAD, is diagnosed when a person worries excessively about a number of everyday problems for six months or more.
 GAD affects more than six million adults in the US in any given year, and women are twice as likely to be affected.
 The exact cause of GAD is unknown but some evidence suggests there are biological factors.
 Family background and stressful life experiences also play a role in the onset of General Anxiety Disorder.

 GAD may be mild to severe.
 People who experience mild anxiety are able to function socially and may be successful at work.
 However, they may avoid certain stressful situations.
 When the anxiety level is severe, carrying out the simplest daily activities can be unmanageable.

 General Anxiety Disorder rarely occurs alone.
-Other disorders that can accompany GAD are obsessive-compulsive disorder (OCD), depression or substance abuse.
+Other disorders that can accompany GAD are obsessive-compulsive disorder (OCD), depression.

 Generalized Anxiety Disorder is a broad experience of anxiety and worry.Specific anxiety disorders have a defined cause or catalyst or are manifested in a specific manner or around a specific issue.
 These related anxiety disorders include:

 - Posttraumatic Stress Disorder (PTSD)